-Patients should be informed that AVELOX tablets may be taken with or without food.
-Patients should be advised to drink fluids liberally.
+Inform patients that AVELOX tablets may be taken with or without food.
+Advise patients drink fluids liberally.

-AVELOX tablets should be taken at least 4 hours before or 8 hours after multivitamins (containing iron or zinc), antacids (containing magnesium or aluminum), sucralfate, or VIDEX® (didanosine) chewable/buffered tablets or the pediatric powder for oral solution.
+Inform patients that AVELOX tablets should be taken at least 4 hours before or 8 hours after multivitamins (containing iron or zinc), antacids (containing magnesium or aluminum), sucralfate, or didanosine buffered tablets for oral suspension or the pediatric powder for oral solution.

 Serious and Potentially Serious Adverse Reactions

-- Tendon Disorders: Patients should contact their healthcare provider if they experience pain, swelling, or inflammation of a tendon, or weakness or inability to use one of their joints; rest and refrain from exercise; and discontinue AVELOX treatment.
+- Tendon Disorders: Instruct patients to contact their healthcare provider if they experience pain, swelling, or inflammation of a tendon, or weakness or inability to use one of their joints; rest and refrain from exercise; and discontinue AVELOX treatment.
 The risk of severe tendon disorder with fluoroquinolones is higher in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants.

-- Exacerbation of Myasthenia Gravis: fluoroquinolones like AVELOX may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
-Patients should call their healthcare provider right away if they have any worsening muscle weakness or breathing problems.
+- Exacerbation of Myasthenia Gravis: Instruct patients to inform their physician of any history of myasthenia gravis, as fluoroquinolones like AVELOX may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
+Advise patients to seek medical care right away if they have any worsening muscle weakness or breathing problems.

 - Prolongation of the QT interval: AVELOX may produce changes in the electrocardiogram (QTc interval prolongation).
 AVELOX should be avoided in patients receiving Class IA (for example quinidine, procainamide) or Class III (for example amiodarone, sotalol) antiarrhythmic agents.
 AVELOX may add to the QTc prolonging effects of other drugs such as cisapride, erythromycin, antipsychotics, and tricyclic antidepressants.
-The patients should inform their physician of any personal or family history of QTc prolongation or proarrhythmic conditions such as recent hypokalemia, significant bradycardia, and acute myocardial ischemia.
-Patients should contact their physician if they experience palpitations or fainting spells while taking AVELOX.
+Instruct patients to inform their physician of any personal or family history of QTc prolongation or proarrhythmic conditions such as recent hypokalemia, significant bradycardia, and acute myocardial ischemia.
+Advise patients to contact their physician if they experience palpitations or fainting spells while taking AVELOX.

-- Hypersensitivity Reactions: Patients should be advised that AVELOX may be associated with hypersensitivity reactions, including anaphylactic reactions, even following a single dose.
-Patients should discontinue AVELOX at the first sign of a skin rash or other signs of an allergic reaction.
+- Hypersensitivity Reactions: Advise patients that AVELOX may be associated with hypersensitivity reactions, including anaphylactic reactions, even following a single dose and to discontinue AVELOX at the first sign of a skin rash or other signs of an allergic reaction.

-- Convulsions: Convulsions have been reported in patients receiving quinolones, and they should notify their physician before taking AVELOX if there is a history of this condition.
-Patients should also inform their physician if they are taking NSAIDs concurrently with AVELOX.
+- Convulsions: Inform the patients that convulsions have been reported in patients receiving fluoroquinolones, including AVELOX.
+Patients should notify their physician before taking AVELOX if they have a history of this condition and if they are taking NSAIDs.

-- Neurologic Adverse Effects (for example, dizziness, lightheadedness): AVELOX may cause dizziness, lightheadedness and vision disorders therefore, patients should know how they react to this drug before they operate an automobile or machinery or engage in activities requiring mental alertness or coordination.
+- Neurologic Adverse Effects (for example, dizziness, lightheadedness): Inform patients that AVELOX may cause dizziness, lightheadedness and vision disorders therefore, they should know how they react to this drug before they operate an automobile or machinery or engage in activities requiring mental alertness or coordination.

-- Psychotic Reaction: Psychotic reactions sometimes resulting in self-injurious behavior have been reported in patients receiving quinolones.
+- Psychotic Reaction: Psychotic reactions sometimes resulting in self-injurious behavior have been reported in patients receiving fluoroquinolones.
 Patients should notify their physician if they have a history of psychiatric illness before taking AVELOX.

-- Photosensitivity/Phototoxicity: Patients should be informed that photosensitivity/phototoxicity has been reported in patients receiving quinolones.
-Patients should minimize or avoid exposure to natural or artificial sunlight (tanning beds or UVA/B treatment) while taking quinolones.
-If patients need to be outdoors while using quinolones, they should wear loose-fitting clothes that protect skin from sun exposure and discuss other sun protection measures with their physician.
+- Photosensitivity/Phototoxicity: Inform patients that photosensitivity/phototoxicity has been reported in patients receiving fluoroquinolones, including AVELOX.
+Patients should minimize or avoid exposure to natural or artificial sunlight (tanning beds or UVA/B treatment) while taking AVELOX.
+If patients need to be outdoors while using AVELOX, they should wear loose-fitting clothes that protect skin from sun exposure and discuss other sun protection measures with their physician.
 If a sunburn-like reaction or skin eruption occurs, patients should contact their physician.